oneops/oneops.github.io/_posts/2017-02-15-tomcat-pack-update.md

 such an upgrade to the version from this release, affect the artifact.
 For example, the artifact could be your web application deployed to Tomcat.
 A change to the `tomcat` pack automatically results in that web application to be re-deployed to the new application server location and hence also restarted.

+We recommend to all users of the `tomcat` pack to upgrade their usage to the latest version and roll out the upgrade to all affected assemblies and their compute nodes.